analyticsrepo01/search_tool/README.md

    3. Set location as global
    4. Click `CONTINUE`
 5. Create a new data store - select `Cloud Storage`
-6. Create a new bucket in Cloud Storage called alphabet-public
+6. Create a new bucket in Cloud Storage called cymbalsearch-alphabet-public
 7. Upload the alpha-metadata.json file in the root directory provided in this repository to the bucket root
 8. At Data import, we will load a set of public PDFs using a JSON file:
    1. Select `FILE`
-   2. In the gs:// textbox, input `cymbalsearch-alphabet-public/metadata/metadata.json`
+   2. In the gs:// textbox, input `cymbalsearch-alphabet-public/alpha-metadata.json`
    3. Select `Linked unstructured documents (JSONL with metadata)`
    4. Click `CONTINUE`
 9. Give your data store a name and click `CREATE` (wait a few seconds for datastore to create)